asmltd/faucet/src/apps/flow_manager/docs/FlaskFramework.rst

 In Faucet Flow Manager UI run.py is the flask code it contains following endpoints and annotations:
 Annotations:
-    1. Cross Origin
+    1. Cross Origin ( in-build from flask cors origin library )
-    2. Login Required
+    2. Login Required ( created at this project )

 Endpoints:
     1. home